gitatmax/gitatmax/README.md

 ## About

+Hey there!
+This page is a work in progress, please bear with me.

 <!--
 **gitatmax/gitatmax** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.